The Yellow Card Scheme: guidance for healthcare professionals

 If you want to report an incident with a medical device in Scotland you should report it to Health Facilities Scotland unless you are a private facility providing care to private clients, in which case you should report to MHRA and the Care Inspectorate.

-Complete listings of suspected ADRs reported by healthcare professionals and patients, which are called drug analysis prints, are available to view.
+Interactive listings of all suspected ADRs reported by healthcare professionals and members of the public for a particular drug substance (formally called drug analysis prints) are available to view.

 Further guidance and online learning